dokumentacion/planaria/socket.md

 ### 2. PORTABLE

-Notice from above code that, the `EventSource` is openinng a connection to a base64-encoded JSON query object
+Notice from above code that, the `EventSource` is opening a connection to a base64-encoded JSON query object

 ```
 {